DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/sensors/which-sensor-type.md

 detect the sensor changes.

 Refer to
-`reference/developers/hal:hal programming interface`{.interpreted-text
-role="ref"} for further information on using the interrupt pin.
+`reference/developers/hal:hal programming interface` for further information on using the interrupt pin.
 ::::

 ------------------------------------------------------------------------